MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Experiments

 \subsubsection{Ablation Study}

-To thoroughly investigate the contribution of major components in MM-ISTS, we conduct ablation studies on PhysioNet and Human Activity datasets.
-We compare the full model with four variants: \textit{w/o Text}, which removes the statistical-semantic textual modality; \textit{w/o Image}, which excludes the irregularity-aware image representation; \textit{w/o QBE}, which replaces the proposed Query-Based Extractor (QBE) with simple average pooling over MLLM features; and \textit{w/o Align}, which substitutes the multimodal alignment module with a naive element-wise addition.
-As illustrated in Figure~\ref{fig:ablation}, removing any component consistently leads to noticeable performance degradation on both datasets.
-Among all variants, \textit{w/o QBE} suffers the most significant performance drop, by explicitly querying MLLM representations with variable-specific embeddings, QBE effectively compresses high-dimensional multimodal features while preserving variable-level correlations. \textit{w/o Text} also shows a clear degradation, especially on the PhysioNet dataset.
-This suggests that the statistical-semantic textual descriptions provide valuable domain-level priors that help the MLLM better capture temporal dynamics.
-Similarly, the performance drop observed in \textit{w/o Image} demonstrates the importance of the proposed irregularity-aware image construction.
-Finally, \textit{w/o Align} consistently underperforms the full model.
-The proposed multimodal alignment enables the model to adaptively balance numerical and multimodal features.
-In contrast, simple element-wise addition fails to model cross-modal interactions, leading to poor performance.
+We evaluate the contribution of major components in MM-ISTS on PhysioNet and Human Activity.
+We compare the full model with four variants: \textit{w/o Text}, which removes the Text Prompt Template $\mathcal{P}$; \textit{w/o Image}, which excludes the irregularity-aware image representation $\mathcal{I}$; \textit{w/o QBE}, which replaces the proposed Adaptive Query-Based Feature Extractor (QBE) with the final MLLM token embedding; and \textit{w/o Align}, which substitutes the Multimodal Alignment module with element-wise addition.
+As shown in Figure~\ref{fig:ablation1}, removing any component leads to performance degradation on both datasets.
+For \textit{w/o Text}, the consistent performance gap indicates that the Text Prompt Template $\mathcal{P}$ provides useful complementary information.
+For \textit{w/o Image}, the observed decline shows that the irregularity-aware image helps the model use observation values, missingness, and time intervals through the MLLM branch.
+For \textit{w/o QBE}, the degradation suggests that a single MLLM token embedding cannot provide sufficiently variable-aligned multimodal information.
+For \textit{w/o Align}, the performance drop shows that multimodal information needs explicit alignment before it is fused with the ISTS Encoding branch.